 “Not a problem,” said Johnny.

-“I can make you Mario Juan Valez,” Johnny said excitedly.
+“I can make you Mario Juan Valez,” Johnny said.

-“Yes.
+“Yeah, sure can.
 And I’ll change your name.
 You’ll be made in Puerto Rico.”
-Johnny winked.
+Johnny winked at Ottis.

 Johnny told him about a radio empire called Lionheart.
 He told him about an idea he had for a show.
 “It’s a super show with a cool retro beat and it’ll air on WRICH 109.9,” he said, “I want you to think ‘vacation of your dreams.’
 I can make your dreams come true and give you the time of your life working from the comfort of your own home….
-Remote.”
+Remote.
+And we can make this the 1980s again.”
 Johnny explained to him he’d just got back from Puerto Rico and that he was helping the world.
-He would save lives by giving them the king of Lionheart Entertainment, where the pay was good.
+He would save lives by giving them the King of Lionheart Entertainment, where the pay was good.
 “I know producers,” he said, talking fast like he had just snorted a line.
 “I know producers, the best of the best, I swear, it’s all good.
 And I know graphic artists, the best, working on the coat of arms, a new logo.
 The acting up-and-coming president-king works out of my garage, but we’re just getting started,” he boasted.

 “Wait,” Ottis said.
 “Slow down.
 What president-king?
 Who’s the Richie on the up?”

 “The new president’s name is Richard Weber.
 He’s a hard worker.
-He doesn’t sleep much, but when he does, he sleeps with teddy bears, his wife or the vice president.
-King Pencil Dick does these really cool impersonations.”
+He doesn’t sleep much, but when he does, he sleeps with teddy bears, his wife, or the vice president.
+King Pencil Dick does these really cool impersonations.
+He believes in luck.
+Reads about it all the time, almost like his lucky wedding music playlist.”

 “Sorry, did I miss a royal wedding?”
-Ottis asked.
+Ottis said.

 “No,” he said.
 “Maybe the coronation, but not a problem.”

 Johnny Electric was talking super-fast and saying that he was serious and that he already signed a license with Sirius Satellite Radio.
 It would all happen in less than two months.
 “Are you in?”
 His eyes looked intense, desperate and his upper lip was damp.
 “We’re a new company.
 We want to give a middle finger to mainstream media.
 Fuck Disney, we can do this.
 We’re opening doors, cultural diversity.
-We believe you will be the next true el jefe: a role model for every Latino everywhere.
+We believe you will be the next true el jefe: a role model for every Latino, the inspiration Latin America craves, everything that they need and want, and you’ll be everywhere covering the globe.
 We need to start somewhere… and we want to start with you.
 You can be Super Mario.”
 Johnny stared at him, and then asked again, “Are you in?”
 His eyes filled with watery intensity.

 Ottis started stammering, “I’m interested, but I don’t know any Spanish.”

 “It’s all good.
-Listen,” Johnny said seriously, “I need somebody like you.”
+Listen,” Johnny said passionately, “I need somebody like you.”

 He put his arm around him and he handed him a beige folder with papers that resembled a real standard contract agreement.
 “Sign this.”
 Ottis took the documents and read over them quickly.